coreruleset/wordpress-rule-exclusions-plugin/README.md

 ## Description

-This plugin contains rule exclusions for [WordPress](https://wordpress.org/), a content management system (CMS), so it can be run flawlessly togather with OWASP ModSecurity Core Rule Set (CRS).
+This plugin contains rule exclusions for [WordPress](https://wordpress.org/), a content management system (CMS), so it can be run flawlessly together with OWASP ModSecurity Core Rule Set (CRS).

 ## Installation